kl3eo/sky_export/README.md

 Check the telemetry to see your node shows there. (https://telemetry.polkadot.io/#list/0xfacdcefab28407f5b0e56899e1eefe27a5a7fda2a1c25f4e9a5a181eb108ee9e)

+Script "./p" shows a list of running nodes.

+Script "./d" prints the size of current database.

 Script "./k" kills all running nodes.

-Script "./p" shows a list of running nodes.

 Script "./s" saves a copy of the database from current folder into the upper folder "../db_res/".